Kelp-framework/Kelp/README.md

 ## Routing

 Kelp uses a powerful and very flexible router.
-Traditionally, it is also light and consists of less than 300 lines of loose code (commends included).
+Traditionally, it is also light and consists of less than 300 lines of code (comments included).
 You are encouraged to read [Kelp::Routes](http://search.cpan.org/perldoc?Kelp::Routes), but here are some key points.
 All examples are assumed to be inside the ["build"](#build) method and `$r` is equal to `$self->routes`: